 #4: It ensures better budget control

 A huge challenge for many businesses is ensuring budget control, and a lot of small and medium companies struggle to identify whether they have sufficient funds available prior to making a purchase.
 With a well organised and real time tracked buying process, this is no longer a problem.
 Improved financial management and planning mean better pricing, planning, and control over cash flow.

-So, we've outlined the benefits of better organising your company’s buying process, but haven't actually explained how to do it.
+So, we've outlined the benefits of better organising your company’s buying process but haven't explained how to do it.
 In this section, we'll cover our top tips for transforming your buying process and boosting your bottom line:

 #1: Utilise technology

 The reason it's our very first tip is because it's sure to deliver the most immediate results.
-From time savings and process streamlining to reducing business risks and administration costs, automating your process through technology is a win-win move.
+From time savings and process streamlining to reducing business risks and administration costs, automating your process through technology is a win-win move, delivering immediate results.

 Transferring all your procure-to-pay (P2P) actions to a digitised, AI powered system will providing businesses like yours with speedier processing, an improved ability to track orders, and a reduction in labour-intensive investment.

 By giving your teams access to necessary information such as price lists, details of approved suppliers, budget levels in real time, one system for all buying actions and more, you will empower them to become more productive.

 #3: Cultivate supplier relationships

 Businesses also benefit from improving their supplier relationships, especially if the focus is placed on increasing value.
 We've found that most suppliers will happily renegotiate their contractual terms if they know that doing so will help them to secure further business from your company in the future.
 A healthy relationship like this has the additional advantage of making it easier to navigate issues such as damaged goods, delayed shipments and price increases without conflict.